heskettad/HESKETT_A_D_CYBERSECURITY/README.md

 | Web-3		     | No                  | 10.0.0.4             |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually.
--What is the main advantage of automating configuration with Ansible?
+-The main advantage of automating configuration with Ansible
 	-Time savings and automation of tasks.
 	-Fewer errors and mistakes